LavitSaini/Todo-App/README.md

 # Todo-App
-Todo App with full functionality
+Todo App with full functionality using javascript functions